Kaitlin Duck Sherwood

 - Project Manager -- managed three different customers' pilot projects until a dedicated project manager could

 - Internationalization/Localization Engineer -- saw and filled a need.
 System is now localized in

 - Back-end developer -- added features and fixed bugs in Python/PostGIS back-end.

 9/12-11/12: Campaign Volunteer, Obama For Wisconsin

-- Developed maps on demand to support state-level campaign activities and my own framework.
+- Developed maps on demand to support state-level campaign activities using my own framework.

-- Customer Support Lead -- 1⁄2 time tech support lead with understanding that I would become the manager
+- Customer Support Lead -- half time tech support lead with understanding that I would become the manager

-of the tech support group, 1⁄2 time whatever needed including writing manuals, delivering training,
+of the tech support group, half time whatever needed including writing manuals, delivering training,

 and doing voice-over for videos.

 - Code development (Java) for SpringSource Tool Suite Eclipse plug-in for remote third party client.

-- Lead developer for Food Network Canada's iPhone application and on PostMedia's iPad application,
+- Lead developer for Food Network Canada's iPhone application and PostMedia's iPad application,

 Developer on Best Buy and Bloomberg iOS applications.
 (ObjectiveC)